maybebyte/anthesis/markdown-as-man-pages.md

 I do still like this method for certain things, such as seeing how CSS is going to look in Firefox.
-It's nice to have a completely local, browseable copy of my website.[^1] However, for quickly ascertaining whether the output for an article is good or not, or to look over one or two articles, this is totally overkill!
+It's nice to have a completely local, browsable copy of my website.[^1] However, for quickly ascertaining whether the output for an article is good or not, or to look over one or two articles, this is totally overkill!